Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

-“Water Does it Better” – The Bio Bidet Advantage
+“Water Does it Better” – Says One Bidet Expert

 When you have the word ‘Bidet’ in your name, you better live up to expectations.
 In the commercial world, that’s a dangerous feat in the naming of a company.
 It takes guts, foresight, confidence, and an unwavering focus to shoulder a name you’ve announced to the world of what you are.

-While Bio Bidet isn’t the only company that has ‘Bidet’ in the name, it certainly deserves every bit of its success.
-Founded in 2008, it is now among the best in the industry alongside the 100 years old Japanese smart toilet and washlet maker.
+While Bio Bidet isn’t the only company with ‘Bidet’ in the name, it certainly deserves every bit of its success.
+Founded in 2008, and headquartered in Crystal Lake, IL, it has since produced some of the best bidet toilet seats which quality parallels the 100 years old Japanese smart toilet and washlet maker.

 But let’s not get carried away with what they have achieved (who cares anyway).
 You are here because you want to know which Bio Bidet bidet toilet seats can best meet your needs and how damaging they are to your wallet.
 And you are probably overwhelmed by all the reviews you have read.

-Well, you have come to the right place because this Bio Bidet review is going to uncover every single bidet seat that the company offers.
+You have come to the right place because this review will uncover every single bidet seat that the company offers.
 And help you organized your selection process so you won’t end up wasting time and money acquiring a BioBidet seat with features you don’t need.

-With Bio Bidet’s extensive range of bidet seats, from the Premier class right down to the simple bidet attachment, you are sure to find one you like and within your budget.
+With Bio Bidet’s extensive range of smart bidet seats, from the Premier class right down to the simple bidet attachments, you are sure to find one you like and within your budget.